DFE-Digital/get-into-teaching-app/app/views/content/train-to-be-a-teacher/subject-knowledge-enhancement.md

 ## Get a SKE bursary

 If you train to teach in the 2022/23 academic year, you could be eligible for a bursary of £175 per week to complete your SKE course.
-If you do a part-time SKE course and complete less than 25 hours a week, this will be paid pro rata.
+If you do a part-time SKE course and complete less than 25 hours a week, this will be paid in proportion to your course hours.
 How and when your bursary is paid will vary by your training provider.

 You can use your SKE bursary for any extra costs you may have during your SKE course, for example, making up for any lost income.